 Did You Know?

-In late 2015, NIOSH adopted a new reference level for adult blood lead tests.
-A BLL of 5 mcg/dL or higher is currently considered elevated for adults.
-The Iowa ABLES program also adopted the new reference level and will be updating materials to reflect the change.
+In late 2015, the National Institute for Occupational Safety and Health (NIOSH) adopted a new reference level for adult blood lead tests.
+A venous BLL of 5 mcg/dL or higher is currently considered to be elevated for adults for public health purposes.
+The Iowa ABLES program also adopted the new reference level and has updated materials to reflect the change.

 Iowa Data and Additional Information

 The U.S. Food and Drug Administration (FDA) has issued a safety communication warning about the use of Magellan Diagnostics’ LeadCare® analyzers (LeadCare, LeadCare II, LeadCare Ultra and LeadCare Plus) with venous blood samples because they might result in falsely low test results.
 The FDA is now advising that Magellan Diagnostics’ LeadCare® analyzers should no longer be used with venous blood samples.
 The safety alert does not currently apply to capillary blood lead test results collected by fingerstick or heelstick.
 The purpose of the Health Advisory is to notify state and local health departments, healthcare providers, and laboratories about CDC’s testing guidance in light of the safety alert.